patientsnotpassports/patientsnotpassports.github.io/support/signposting-guide.md

 ##### [Bristol Care Workers Network](https://bristolcareworkersnetwork.org/){:target="_blank"}

-A group of healthcare and social care workers that fight for better rights, pay, and terms for all.
+A group of healthcare and social care workers that fight for better rights, pay and terms for all.
 They also run a campaign resisting borders in the NHS.